Lyokone/flutterlocation/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Description**
 A clear and concise description of what the bug is.
+Have you tried running `flutter clean` first ?

+**Expected behavior**
+A clear and concise description of what you expected to happen.

 **Steps To Reproduce**